N8-CIR/TORs/bede_support_group.md

 ## Aims
 The group works together to answer technical queries relating to Bede and support Bede users in all software-related queries with respect to porting their code to Bede, running it there and using the features of the platform effectively and efficiently.
-They also organise training sessions, write, maintain and extend documentation, and form taks forces to tackle issues brought up by the users.
+They also organise training sessions, write, maintain and extend documentation, and form task forces to tackle issues brought up by the users.